akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ### Step 3: Replicate web server files and database files

 Our web server files are located at /var/www/html.
-Go to server 2 and perform:
+In order to demonstrate replication of web server files from server A to server B, lets delete all the web server files from server B and then set up a replication so both the servers are consistent.

 ```sudo rm -rf /var/www/html```